Back to blog

 Problem 4: Devs Open Tickets to Provision Infrastructure

-What’s the MVPlatform?
+What's the MVPlatform?
 Not enough information to answer!
-Why can’t devs do those operations themselves?
+Why can't devs do those operations themselves?
 Is it for regulatory reasons?
-(If so, do you need approval workflows or just a documentation trail?)
-Is it a lack of knowledge (Can you train them?)
-Is it a lack of permissions (Are you able to give them permissions?)
+Is it a lack of knowledge?
+Is it a lack of permissions?
 Or is it a desire to maintain company standards by having everyone follow certain templates?

 Each of those problems have different solutions!
 Sometimes the solution is to build a platform, subtype self-service-provisioning, where the outcome is a button devs push to provision a cluster.
 In that case, the MVPlatform might be a GitHub Action, Azure DevOps Pipeline, or a Jenkins Job.